mattheww/gomill/gomill_setup/README.txt

 ----------------------

-The ringmaster executable in the distribution directory can be run directly without any further installation; it will use the copy of the Gomill package in the distribution directory.
+The ringmaster executable in the distribution directory can be run directly without any further installation; it will use the copy of the gomill package in the distribution directory.

-A symbolic link to the ringmaster executable will also work, but if you move the executable elsewhere it will not be able to find the Gomill package unless the package is installed.
+A symbolic link to the ringmaster executable will also work, but if you move the executable elsewhere it will not be able to find the gomill package unless the package is installed.